scrapcycle/or-tools-heroku-vendor/README.md

 # OR-Tools Vendor Build for Heroku-24

 This repository contains the necessary files to build Google OR-Tools C++ library for Ubuntu 24.04 (Heroku-24 stack) and prepare it for use as a vendored dependency in a Rails application.
+This build is specifically configured for use with the [or-tools-ruby](https://github.com/ankane/or-tools-ruby) gem.

 ## Prerequisites

 - Docker installed on your local machine
 - Basic understanding of Docker commands
 - Access to a terminal/shell
+- Ruby 2.7+ (for or-tools-ruby gem compatibility)

 ## Quick Start for Heroku Rails Applications